 Leading the Anti-Spam Brigade

-If your spidey sense is telling you that something is off about GMB listing, check your suspicions against the Google My Business Help Guide.
+If your spidey sense is telling you that something is off about GMB listing, check your suspicions against the Google Business Profile Help Guide.
 There you’ll find information on things like which businesses are eligible or ineligible for a GMB, who can be an authorized representative, what to include and omit from business descriptions, and more.

 If your suspicions are correct, it’s time to take action.
 Your first step is to attempt an edit: